 This is a non-project action.
-This proposal involves the adoption of the 2019-2025 Hockinson School District Capital Facilities Plan for the purpose of planning the District's facilities needs.
-The District's Capital Facilities Plan will be incorporated into the Clark County and the City of Battle Ground Comprehensive Plan.
-The project included in the Capital Facilities Plan have been or will be subject to project-level environmental review when appropriate.
-Project will be constructed in accordance with high-performance building standards as required under RCW 39.34D.040.
+This proposal involves the adoption of the 2019-2025 Evergreen School District Capital Facilities Plan for the purpose of planning the District's facilities needs.
+The District's Capital Facilities Plan will be incorporated into the Clark County, the City of Vancouver, and the City of Camas Comprehensive Plans.
+The projects included in the Capital Facilities Plan have been or will be subject to project-level environmental review when appropriate.
 A copy of the Capital Facilities Plan may be viewed at the District's offices.